NidhiGusain84/Quick-Actions-LWC/README.md

+Covered the following topics:

+📌 Introduction to Quick Actions and their significance in Salesforce.
+📌 Creating Lightning Web Components (LWC) for Quick Actions.
+📌 Defining and configuring Quick Actions in Salesforce.
+📌 Overriding standard actions (such as Create, Update, and Delete) with custom LWC Quick Actions.
+📌 Leveraging LWC's capabilities to enhance user interfaces and create a seamless user experience.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.